Forestry for forests: Ecosystem-Based Sustainable Forest management

 Our harvesting practices are designed to harvest timber safely and efficiently while minimizing environmental impacts.
 Our harvesting practices create openings that are consistent with the effects of natural disturbances common in the forests of the Montane Cordillera and Boreal Plains ecozones, like those that fire and insects create.
 Openings create the best conditions for regeneration for most of the tree species we manage.

 Natural disturbances are not the same as deforestation.
 Deforestation occurs when forests are cleared and permanently converted to another use.
 Natural forces such as wildfires, insects, and disease are important for the health of forests where we operate.
 Learn about the differences and the why disturbance is important for forests:

 West Fraser uses variable retention techniques on many of its sites during our harvesting.
 What does this mean?
 It means creating openings that vary in size and shape, with various amounts of trees left standing either in clumps or as individual trees.
 Also, large woody debris is left on the forest floor where it will provide habitat for small rodents and other species.
 As this woody debris decomposes it will recycle nutrients into the soil.
 Collectively, these types of silviculture techniques create similar conditions that occur after a forest fire or an insect infestation.

 We plan for success.
 West Fraser foresters examine sites before they are harvested to develop a plan to determine the most ecologically appropriate method of harvesting the trees and reforesting the site.
-Reforestation means both planting trees and allowing trees to seed naturally from cones left in the harvesting area.
+What we harvest and reforest reflects the profile of the tree species where we operate.
+In Western Canada, forests are conifer-dominant, the Montane Cordillera ecozone is 89% coniferous species, about 7.5% broadleaf and mixed wood, and the Boreal Plains ecozone is 55% coniferous, 39% broadleaf and mixed wood.
+To us, successful reforestation means both planting trees and allowing trees to seed naturally from cones left in the harvesting area.
+Certain species (such as aspen) vigorously regenerate on a site naturally without being planted, and any seedlings we plant reflect the profile of the forest in that location.